joeky888/vimrc/ReadMe.md

 * Don't use `sudo vim`, use `sudoedit` instead
 * Auto-complete is disabled inside ssh sessions and docker containers
-* Use vim built-in clipboard when system clipboard is not available
+* Vim built-in clipboard will be used when system clipboard is not available
+* When Fbterm and gpm is detected, ttymouse will be set to `xterm` (to use gpm mouse)
 * On MacVim, both Ctrl key and Command key will work if you save it as `~/.gvimrc`
 * There are some keys one should never map them
     * Ctrl-I = Space in terminal